Shard of Spring: Plot

 For two centuries, a small island of Ymros enjoyed eternal springtime thanks to the enchanted Shard of Spring, a piece of the long-lost legendary Life Stone.
 However, three years ago, the land's peace was shattered when a mysterious Siriadne arrived to Ymros and stole the Shard.
 With the threat of the Shard's destruction, the selfish sorceress and her minions now extort a ruinous and ever-increasing tribute from the people of Ymros.
 Anyone who might put an end to her tyranny will be a hero for all time to come.
 The aim of the game is to gain access to Siriadne's castle (which is encircled by a magical force field) and defeat her.
 The player needs to kill Siriadne's chief followers Devon the Destroyer, Ralith (in Ralith's Tower) and Edrin (in Edrin's Dungeon) so the party can storm Siriadne's Fortress.
 Siriadne herself transforms into a dragon for the final battle.
 After the player's victory, the game ends in a cryptic way.

+Publication history

+Shard of Spring was created by Craig Roth and David Stark and released by SSI in 1986 with art direction by Louis Hsu Saekow, and art and graphic design by Saekow, Kathryn J. Lee, and David Boudreau.
+Joseph Chiodo created the box cover art.

+The sequel Demon's Winter was created by the same team and published by SSI in 1988.